HugoQuadrado82/Tetris-for-the-arduboy/README.md

 -Tetris!
 -Competition Map size (for all those nerds that that matters to lol)

+Controls:
-(make sure you flip the arduboy 90 degrees first, its a vertical layout game) UP : rotate piece
+(make sure you flip the arduboy 90 degrees first, its a vertical layout game)
+UP : rotate piece
 LEFT/RIGHT : move to the left or right
-LEFT && RIGHT : Pause (A button to unpause (an accident tbh)) DOWN : speed up the dropping time
+LEFT && RIGHT : Pause (A button to unpause (an accident tbh))
+DOWN : speed up the dropping time
-A BUTTON : show the next piece (Right side) and the piece in the bank (Left side) B BUTTON : trade a piece with the bank (for use later (you start with a square piece in the bank (by accident really)))
+A BUTTON : show the next piece (Right side) and the piece in the bank (Left side)
+B BUTTON : trade a piece with the bank (for use later (you start with a square piece in the bank (by accident really)))

 To Do:
 -I'm going to comment the code all over